snusnumrick/ctrack/README.md

 2. Click on any past or current date to enter:
    - Add multiple work intervals with start/end times
    - Enter mileage for each interval
-3. Use the navigation buttons to:
+3. Use the navigation buttons or swipe gestures to:
-   - Switch between intervals
+   - Switch between intervals (swipe left/right)
-   - Add new intervals
+   - Add new intervals (swipe right on last interval)
    - Remove intervals (minimum 1 required)
 4. Click empty time fields to set current time
-5. Use the month navigation buttons to switch between months
+5. Use the month navigation buttons or swipe gestures to switch between months
 6. View your monthly totals in the stats section

 ## Technical Details